 Tokyo Disneyland and Tokyo DisneySea have some excellent restaurants, in terms of both theme and cuisine.
 We’ve dined at most of the restaurants in the parks, and have reviewed many of them in posts on the blog.
 Each of these reviews features food photos, our thoughts on ambiance & food quality, plus comments about everything from service to value for money, and more.

 If a Tokyo Disneyland restaurant that you’re considering is absent from the reviews below, feel free to ask about it in the comments.
-We’ve thus far only reviewed a portion of the restaurants at which we’ve dined, with many more reviews to come.
+While we’ve dined at almost every restaurant at Tokyo Disneyland and Tokyo DisneySea, there are still a dozen or so for which we still don’t have a review finished.

 The reviews here are just for Tokyo Disneyland and Tokyo DisneySea in Japan.
 We have reviews for Disney restaurants around the globe, including Walt Disney World, Disneyland Paris, Disneyland Resort, and Hong Kong Disneyland.
 Check out our “Disney Dining Reviews Index” page to find them all.